-The Diener Award in Social Psychology is designed to recognize a scholar (approximately 15-25 years from their first tenure-track appointment) whose work has added substantially to the body of knowledge to the social psychology field and/or brings together personality psychology and social psychology.
+The Carol and Ed Diener Award in Social Psychology is designed to recognize a scholar (approximately 15-25 years from their first tenure-track appointment) whose work has added substantially to the body of knowledge to the social psychology field and/or brings together personality psychology and social psychology.

 2012 Dacher Keltner

 2011 Galen Bodenhausen